Doing What’s Best for Kids

 Procedures

-- If the child does not have the right to access public education in Alberta, the Division may charge an annual tuition fee to the parent to enroll their child in school.
+8. If the child does not have the right to access public education in Alberta, the Division may enroll the child based on meeting Alberta Education, and Immigration, Refugees and Citizenship Canada requirements and the capacity of the schools or programs.
+In addition, the Division will charge an annual tuition fee to enroll the child in a school and additional fees for programs or supports.